When traveling to the Dominican Republic, visitors should be aware that there are two main types of visas:

 All tourists and business people need to provide proof that they have a return ticket to leave the country at some point.

-Several airlines do not allow people to board the plane and go to the Dominican Republic without a two-way ticket.
+Several airlines do not allow people to board a plane and go to the Dominican Republic without a two-way ticket.

 Those who wish to overstay their tourist visa should buy a flexible return ticket and then cancel it upon arrival.